Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 where you replace

 - ``<amount-to-stake>`` with the GTU amount for the baker's initial stake
 - ``<concordium-data-dir>`` with any path of your choice.
-Remember to congigure your node to bake using this path:
+Remember to configure your node to bake using this path:

   * on Linux: See :ref:`configure Linux node<baker-node-Ubuntu>`.
   * on MacOS: See :ref:`configure MacOS node<configure-baker-macos>`.